 How it works

-Navigate to the Reporting section using the left toolbar in Perform.
+Navigate to the Org Chart section using the left toolbar in Perform.
 The hierarchy will automatically populate all teams and individuals below you in your company's organizational structure.
 A CEO will be able to see the entire organization since they are at the top of the company, and everyone else will be able to see people and teams below them, but nothing left, right, or above in the org chart.
 Individual contributors will only see themselves to maintain the privacy of their teammates and managers.

 What information you'll get